zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 `Decimal`, `Boolean`, `Date`, `Datetime`, `Time`, `Interval`, `Byte` and `Password`.

-You'll also have access to :ref:`CWBaseEntityTypes_:base cubicweb entitye types`.
+You'll also have access to :ref:`base cubicweb entity types <CWBaseEntityTypes>`.

 The instance schema is accessible through the .schema attribute of the `vregistry`.
 It's an instance of :class:`cubicweb.schema.Schema`, which